 Schedule from 10th October 2015 :

-Please Note : This Intercity Train is being cancelled from 9th May 2016.
+Please Note : All Intercity Express Trains between Butterworth and KL have been cancelled from 9th May 2016.

 From this date you will only be able to travel between Butterworth and KL Sentral by the new high-speed ETS Trains.